lightpoichich/baserow/docs/guides/installation/install-on-ubuntu.md

 $ cd /baserow
 ```

+You will then later on need to set the environment variables discussed in the
+Email SMTP configuration section to get Baserow sending emails.

 ## Install & Configure Supervisor

 Supervisor is an application that starts and keeps track of processes and will restart